 Canon photographers praise this lens’s sharpness in particular, impressive considering the approachable price.
 The eight-bladed iris creates pleasing, circular blur even when stopping the aperture down (the more blades you have, the closer to a true circle the aperture becomes), while coatings help reduce flare and ghosting.
 Besides the excellent image quality, the lens also uses a USM autofocus motor that’s both quick and quiet.

-While the lens delivers excellent image quality and performance, it weighs only 15 ounces and is less than three inches long, making it ideal for shoots where space and weight matters, such as in travel photography.
+While the Canon EF 85mm F1.8 USM delivers excellent image quality and performance, it weighs only 15 ounces and is less than three inches long, making it ideal for shoots where space and weight matters, such as in travel photography.
 Add in the affordable price point, and it’s hard not to buy Canon’s 85mm.
 The lens’ biggest criticism is a tendency for some chromatic aberration, or colored fringing, that’s more prominent at wider apertures.
 For eking out even more quality, the newer Canon EF 85mm F1.4L IS is excellent — but more than twice the price.

 Why you should buy this: Excellent quality in a focal length and aperture combination not offered by Canon